isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-10-14-post-Oral Answer by Senior Minister of State for Law Murali Pillai to PQs on Community Disputes.md

 {:start="8"}
 8. As Minister Edwin Tong explained during the Second Reading of the Act -

-a.
-Our aim is to strengthen our community so that neighbours can constructively engage with one another, even when disagreements arise.
+<p style="margin-left: 40px">a.
+Our aim is to strengthen our community so that neighbours can constructively engage with one another, even when disagreements arise.</p>

-b.
-This starts by fostering positive neighbourly relations.
+<p style="margin-left: 40px">b.
+This starts by fostering positive neighbourly relations.</p>

 {:start="9"}
 9. Now and then, disputes between some neighbours do arise.
 It is best for these to be settled amicably.

 10. So, whenever community leaders or HDB officers become aware of a dispute -

-a.
-They attempt to mediate informally, particularly at an early stage, before relationships break down.
+<p style="margin-left: 40px">a.
+They attempt to mediate informally, particularly at an early stage, before relationships break down.</p>

-b.
-They will also encourage residents to attempt formal mediation at the Community Mediation Centre, or CMC, in short.
+<p style="margin-left: 40px">b.
+They will also encourage residents to attempt formal mediation at the Community Mediation Centre, or CMC, in short.</p>

-c.
+<p style="margin-left: 40px">c.
 When both neighbours participate, mediation has proven effective in resolving community disputes.
-It is free, and it preserves neighbourly relations in the longer term.
+It is free, and it preserves neighbourly relations in the longer term.</p>

 {:start="11"}
 11. Our experience shows that neighbour disputes become harder to resolve when they become personal, emotionally charged, or if they are prolonged.